Experimental measurement and a physical interpretation of quantum shadow enumerators: Abstract

 \section{Abstract}

 Throughout its history, the theory of quantum error correction has heavily benefited from translating classical concepts into the quantum setting.
-In particular, classical notions of weight enumerators, which relate to the performance of an error-correcting code, and MacWilliams' identity, which helps to compute enumerators, have been generalized to the quantum case.
-In this work, we establish a distinct relationship between the theoretical machinery of quantum weight enumerators and a seemingly unrelated physics experiment: we prove that Rains' quantum shadow enumerators---a powerful mathematical tool---arise as probabilities of observing fixed numbers of triplets in a Bell sampling experiment.
-This insight allows us to develop here a rigorous framework for the direct measurement of quantum weight enumerators, thus enabling experimental and theoretical studies of the entanglement structure of any quantum error-correcting code or state under investigation.
+In particular, classical notions of weight enumerators, which relate to the performance of an error-correcting code, and MacWilliams' identity, which {\add links} enumerators {\add of a code to the ones of its dual}, have been generalized to the quantum case.
+In this work, we establish a relationship between the theoretical machinery of quantum weight enumerators and a seemingly unrelated physics experiment: we prove that Rains' quantum shadow enumerators---a powerful mathematical tool---arise as probabilities of observing fixed numbers of triplets in a {\add two-copy} Bell sampling experiment.
+This insight allows us to develop here a rigorous framework for the direct measurement of quantum weight enumerators, thus enabling experimental and theoretical studies of the entanglement structure of any quantum error-correcting code or {\add quantum} state under investigation.
 On top of that, we derive concrete sample complexity bounds and physically-motivated robustness guarantees against unavoidable experimental imperfections.
-Finally, we experimentally demonstrate the feasibility of directly measuring weight enumerators on a trapped-ion quantum computer.
-Our experimental findings are in good agreement with theoretical predictions and illuminate how entanglement theory and quantum error correction cross-fertilize each other once Bell sampling experiments are combined with the theoretical machinery of quantum weight enumerators.
+Finally, we demonstrate the feasibility of {\add experimentally learning} weight enumerators on a trapped-ion quantum computer.
+Our experimental findings are in good agreement with theoretical predictions and illuminate how entanglement theory and quantum error correction crossfertilize each other once {\add two-copy} Bell sampling experiments are combined with the theoretical machinery of quantum weight enumerators.